reserve-protocol/protocol/contracts/plugins/frax-eth/README.md

 # Staked-Frax-ETH Collateral Plugin

+**NOTE: The SFraxEthCollateral plugin SHOULD NOT be deployed and used until a `frxETH/ETH` chainlink oracle can be integrated with the plugin.
+As of 3/14/23, there is no chainlink oracle, but the FRAX team is working on getting one.**

 ## Summary

 This plugin allows `sfrxETH` ((Staked-Frax-ETH)[https://docs.frax.finance/frax-ether/overview]) holders use their tokens as collateral in the Reserve Protocol.